FreakC-Foundation/FreakC/README.md

 <br/>
 <br/>
-<b>Variables in FreakC is similar to Batch, to use it please change it to %variable_name%</b>
+<b>Variables in FreakC is similar to Batch, to use it please change it to %variable_name%.
+Parameters in functions are %~1, %~2,...</b>
 <br/>
 <br/>
 <b>Some variables that you can't use: %a%, %printString%,...</b>